talastairb/Matlab-2048/README.md

 Known issues:
-Numbers spawn when there are invalid moves-minor issue Save/Load functions freeze the program-major issue move down and move right switch the board-minor issue There is no game over notification
+Numbers spawn when there are invalid moves-minor issue Save/Load functions freeze the program-major issue There is no game over notification

 Requirements:
 Matlab event-driven GUI (implemented; functions)